-If the taxpayer received dependent care benefits that he or she exclude or deduct from his or her income, the taxpayer must subtract that amount from the dollar limit that applies to him or her.
+If the taxpayer received dependent care benefits that he or she excluded or deducted from his or her income, the taxpayer must subtract that amount from the dollar limit that applies to him or her.

 To determine the amount of the taxpayer's credit, multiply his or her work-related expenses (after applying the earned income and dollar limits) by a percentage.
-This percentage depends on the taxpayer's adjusted gross income shown on
+This percentage depends on the taxpayer's adjusted gross income (AGI) shown on Form 1040, 1040-SR, or 1040-NR, line 11.